LT-IntroToAI-SY2526/assignment6-part1-per3-FrankMcCrudden/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+The MSE means how close the predictions were to the actual numbers.
+We square the errors because that way if there is a positive and negative number, they don't cancel eachother out.